 It was four years ago now when James sent me this first affordable option.
 This skinny minny of a house located on a tiny urban lot in a fringe part of downtown Charlottetown was quirky at best.
 Reconstructed into a tiny tower of a property having two bedrooms and one bath on three levels of 300 square feet each, we found it hysterically amusing and affectionately called it the Cindy Lou Who House based on the wacky architecture in Dr. Seuss “Grinch Who Stole Christmas’ storybook.
 As odd as it was, the house was literally all new top to bottom which made its ease of maintenance attractive, plus it had a reasonable list price of $99,000.
 With ten percent down (and James purchasing it as an island resident), we felt we could carry the total mortgage and operating expenses of $850 per month (and take a small loss each year) even if it wasn’t tenanted during the winter.

 After a dozen emails exchanging photos and ideas, James submitted an offer for less than $5000 below the list price on our behalf.
 To our surprise, even at a smidge below the asking price the sellers did not respond to our offer submission.
 The offer contract expired without word.

 Now that James and I were committed to a purchase, after some reflection we found ourselves somewhat relieved the negotiations didn’t continue.
 Even though our objective was a long term purchase, I think it’s important to remain cognizant of your potential future resale upside.
 This house was too quirky a dwelling in too marginal a location to assure a future profit.
 Plus, the more we processed purchasing an income property, the more we realized we should try spread our total housing expenses over more than one unit to reduce our risks.

 So what other options presented themselves to us?
-Stay tuned for more Tales of Upper Hillsborough.
+We reveal this in our Tales of Upper Hillsborough blog.